 Take the example of the hormone leptin.
-Known as the hormone of energy expenditure, it makes people feel full.
+Known as “the hormone of energy expenditure,” it makes people feel full.
 Scientists have shown how obese people have a decreased resistance to this hormone.
 They don’t feel full despite having plenty of energy stored and high levels of leptin in their blood.

 Leptin has a wide-ranging role in the body.
-Scientists aren’t exactly sure of the entire scope, though there are a lot of potential clues that there is more to it than we know.
-One of the clues is the way it’s made in different places in the body.
+Scientists aren’t exactly sure of the entire scope, though there are a lot of potential clues that there is far more to it than we know.
+One of the clues is how it’s made in different places in the body.
 It’s made in the brown adipose tissues, the skeletal muscle, bone marrow, and the stomach.
 In women, it’s also made in the ovaries and breast tissue.

-When someone is sleep deprived, the level of leptin decreases.
+When someone is sleep-deprived, the level of leptin decreases.
 Lower leptin levels mean you’re hungry.
 When you’re hungry, you tend to eat more.